nidhhoggr/chirp-export-analyzer/README.md

 ./analyze chirp-export.csv
 ```

-### Analyze a particular frequency is a single chrip file
+### Analyze a particular frequency in a single chrip file

 This is useful when there are multiple channels sharing the same frequency.